 Keratoconjunctivitis is a condition in which the membranes on the surface of the eye known as the conjunctiva become red and inflamed.
 Keratoconjunctivitis sicca occurs when the surface of the eye and the cornea become dry due to reduced tearing or poor-quality tears.

-Keratoconjunctivitis sicca is more common in females.
-Other factors that may increase your chance of keratoconjunctivitis sicca:
+Keratoconjunctivitis sicca is more common in women.
+Because tear production decreases with age, it is also more common in older adults.
+Other factors that may increase your chance of keratoconjunctivitis sicca include:

 The main symptom of keratoconjunctivitis sicca is discomfort in the eye.
 This soreness can range from mild to severe.
 Some other symptoms of keratoconjunctivitis sicca include:

 burning, itching, or

 Most cases of keratoconjunctivitis sicca cause only discomfort.
 However, in severe cases, the dryness in the eye can lead to damage to the cornea.
 If this occurs, it is possible that vision may be permanently lost.

 Most of the time, the diagnosis of keratoconjunctivitis sicca is made by an eye specialist.
 An ophthalmologist is a physician who specializes in diseases and disorders of the eye.

 The cause of the discomfort can be determined using specialized equipment to view the surface of the eye.